 - Having caused an accident or been convicted of certain traffic violations in the past 3 years

 - Having a medical condition that could interfere with driving safely, such as epilepsy or sleep apnea

 - Being under 21 years old

-- Having ever been tested positive for drugs or alcohol while operating a commercial motor vehicle
+- Have you ever tested positive for drugs or alcohol while operating a commercial motor vehicle?

-- Having ever had your CDL suspended or revoked before reapplying for it
+- Have you ever had your CDL suspended or revoked before reapplying for it?

 - Being found guilty of any serious crime related to hazardous materials within the last 10 years.
 This includes offenses such as transporting explosives illegally and stealing hazardous materials.

 A Hazmat Endorsement is valid for five years, though this may differ between states.
 What Is a Hazmat Endorsement?
 At each renewal, you will need to submit new fingerprints, as well as potentially retake the test if there have been any changes since your last attempt.
 Keep track of when your endorsement expires so you can plan ahead and avoid any delays in getting back on the road!
 What isMC Number?

 Can a Hazmat Endorsement Help You Get Paid More?